AppDaemon/appdaemon/docs/CONFIGURE.rst

     - No

   * - import_method
     - By default, AppDaemon will add all subdirectories of appdir to the python interpreters path.
-This is intended to simplfy imports for simple applications.
-There is also an expert mode that will add just the top level appdir dircetory to the path allowing the user to use a more traditional hierarchical approach to imports.
+This is intended to simplify imports for simple applications.
+There is also an expert mode that will add just the top level appdir directory to the path allowing the user to use a more traditional hierarchical approach to imports.
 The default value for this directive is `normal`, set it to `expert` to enable the expert mode.
     - No

   * - import_paths
-    - Use this directive to add additional arbitary directories to the python interpreter's search path.
+    - Use this directive to add additional arbitrary directories to the python interpreter's search path.
 Directories must be fully qualified.
     - No